marsiitr/VR-Flight-Simulator/README.md

 # VR-Flight-Simulator
 Srishti 2019

-### Project
+### PROJECT
 ![Project Images](https://github.com/Nikhil-Choudhary/VR-Flight-Simulator/blob/master/Photos%20And%20Videos/photos/Game.jpeg)

 ## ABSTRACT:

-The project we made is known as vr flight simulator.It is a simulation of real life plane experience.
+The project we made is known as VR Flight S imulator.It is a simulation of real life plane experience.
 In this project We had used a ultrasonic sensor, a bump sensor, a potentiometer sensor, a gyroscope sensor (esp8266), and a esp9250 module to make a joystick and a throttle handle.
 The joytick physically moved in vertical circular motion in left write direction, and it moved front and backwards producing